b3iA/ebook.js/README.txt

 		    * The Deathworlders
 		    * The Xiu Chang Saga

+"filename" (string):
+	Specifies the base name for emitted output files.
+Omits extension, since that is appended by each output plugin (see below) as appropriate.

 "output" (string or array of strings):
     Used to specify one or more integrations filters that build output files based on the filtered chapter contents.
 If only a single type of output is desired,